6,000Units Under Management

 Add Some Shelving

 Who doesn’t like added storage?
-Especially when it comes to rental properties, storage is a big plus.
+Storage is a big plus, especially in rental properties.
 Consider adding some inexpensive but modern floating shelves to the kitchen, bath, or living area.
 Another significant upgrade is to install custom organization units that maximize existing closet space.
-Whatever you can do to boost useable space will be appreciated by potential renters.
+Whatever you can do to boost usable space will be appreciated by potential renters.

 How to Choose the Best Flooring Option for a Rental Property